 It looks the part and still does today, I think more so than later versions on the Playstation which had 3D graphics but haven’t stood the test of time as well as this 2D version does.

 Another nice touch is that every time you complete a race you get to put the vehicle you used in a trophy slot so it’s like collecting Micro Machines just like you did as a kid.

-Sound is ok but it’s not really about that, it works well and that’s about it but it’s really about the escapism that the game evokes.
+Sound is OK but it’s not really about that, it works well and that’s about it but it’s really about the escapism that the game provides.